dynamic-intelligence-lab/parallel_lyapunov_exponents/README.md

             'Sequential Time (Mean of 7 Runs)': sequential_mean_time, })

-torch.save(benchmarks, 'benchmarks.pt')
+torch.save(benchmarks, 'benchmarks.pt')  # load with torch.load('benchmarks.pt')
 print(*benchmarks, sep='\n')
 ```

 ## Configuring Selective Resetting

-Selective resetting is a novel method we propose and formulate in our paper, for conditionally resetting interim states in any linear recurrence (diagonal or not, time-variant or not, over $\mathbb{R}$ or other fields) as we compute in parallel via a prefix scan.
+Selective resetting is method we propose and formulate in our paper for conditionally resetting interim states in any linear recurrence (diagonal or not, time-variant or not, over $\mathbb{R}$ or other fields) _as we compute in parallel via a prefix scan_.
 Our parallel algorithm for estimating the spectrum of Lyapunov exponents uses selective resetting to prevent deviation states from becoming colinear, as we compute all deviation states in parallel via a prefix scan.
 The implementation of our parallel algorithm in this repository, `lyapunov_exponents.estimate_spectrum_in_parallel()`, accepts two arguments that give you fine-grained control over selective resetting of interim deviation states.
 The two arguments are:

 * `max_cos_sim`: a float specifying the maximum cosine similarity allowed between pairs of interim deviation states on any step.
-Default: 0.99999, _i.e._, selective resetting will be triggered when the cosine similarity of one or more pairs of vectors exceeds 0.99999.
+Default: 0.99999, _i.e._, selective resetting will be triggered when the cosine similarity of one or more pairs of state vectors exceeds 0.99999.

-* `n_above_max`: an integer value specifying the number of pairs of states with cosine similarity above `max_cos_sim` that trigger a selective reset.
+* `n_above_max`: an integer value specifying the number of pairs of state vectors with cosine similarity above `max_cos_sim` that trigger a selective reset.
 Default: 1, _i.e._ selective resetting will be triggered if at least one cosine similarity exceeds `max_cos_sim`.

-Appendix C of our paper explains our selective-resetting method informally, with step-by-step examples.
+If you are interested in understanding how our selective-resetting method works, we recommend reading Appendix C of our paper, which explains the intuition behind selective resetting informally, with step-by-step examples.

 ## Scaling to Higher-Dimensional Systems